techartorg/TAO-Wiki/README.md

 - [x] table of content (page)
 - [x] various fancy markdown syntax, e.g. LaTeX, mermaid, etc.
 - [x] every page has a "edit on github" pencil in top right, which links to the page on github
+- [x] configure landing page / start page. index.md file in notes
 ### TODO
-- [ ] configure landing page / start page
 - [ ] hashtag search click
 - [ ] preview [hover link](https://github.com/ObsidianPublisher/tooltips-internal-link)
 - [ ] hookup obsidian graph, figure out how to use existing code that renders a graph